kabirbagai21/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](breakingtest3symptom.png)

-The bug in the code caused files with no closed parenthesis to fail when passed into MarkdownParse.
+The bug in the code caused files with no closed parenthesis (failure inducing inputs) to fail when passed into MarkdownParse.
 The symptom of the bug was a index out of bounds exception because the program was unable to find the index of the next closed bracket.